sjsivert/personal-website/articles/2023-11-01-The-shortcommings-of-opinionated-frameworks.md

 Relying too heavily on any framework or external dependency can be a risky move.
 Opinionated frameworks lock your code into a “marriage” with a third party, meaning you lose a certain degree of freedom and end up somewhat at the mercy of that framework.
 This power dynamic becomes painfully clear whenever the framework’s creators roll out a major breaking update.
 The industry is full of such cautionary tales: the legendary Angular.js to Angular rewrite, the shift from React Classes to Hooks, and the ASP.NET to ASP.NET Core overhaul, just to name a few.

 I’ve witnessed one of these upgrade odysseys firsthand.
-I was on a team that got stuck on Ember version 3.28, while the latest version is currently 5.12.
-The frontend had originally been built on Ember 2, but since the business focused on tackling technical debt on the backend, the frontend upgrade kept getting delayed.
-By the time we circled back to it, upgrading had become a monumental task.
+I was on a team that got stuck on  a early Ember version.
+The business focused on tackling technical debt on the backend, the Ember frontend upgrade kept getting delayed.
+By the time they circled back to it, upgrading had become a monumental task.

-TODO: Kan fjerne detaljer.
-Gir ikke mening å ha det med.
-The team successfully migrated from Ember 2 to 3.28, but in the process, all their tests broke.
-To make matters worse, moving from 3.28 to 4.0.0 turned out to be an even bigger challenge.
-In the end, the team resigned themselves to using Ember 3.28—without any working unit tests, and no plan to upgrade...
+The team successfully migrated from  a ancient version of Ember to an "just" an old version of Ember, but in the process, all their tests broke.
+To make matters worse,  migrating to the latest version  turned out to be an even bigger challenge.
+In the end, the team resigned themselves to using the old version of Ember —without any working unit tests, and no plan to upgrade, because the business required their attention elsewhere.

 Frameworks, in general, aim to tackle common problems for you, freeing up your time to focus on the core domain logic.
 How many problems a framework solves is often tied to how opinionated it is.
 This is because well-defined constraints allow for generic solutions.
 But while generic code can be powerful, it’s often harder to read and reason about.
 For me, the tipping point where a framework shifts from a helpful tool to a stubborn constraint is when I lose the ability to understand what’s happening just by reading the code.
 If I can’t see how a function is called or lose the ability to trace the code trail to understand how it works, the framework has become too opinionated.
 This kind of abstraction is often called _magic_—where the framework handles things “automatically,” but without fully revealing how it all works.